 Most of our courses taught in English are only available for Master’s students or formal exchange students.
-We do have a limited number of courses taught in English that are open to all students who fulfil the requirements specified for each course.
+We do have a limited number of courses taught in English that are open to all students.
 Most of them are distance education courses.

 The same application procedures apply to both programmes and courses at Uppsala University.
-Students apply online through the national central application system, www.universityadmissions.se, where you find information about how and when to apply.
+Students apply online through the national central application system, universityadmissions.se, where you will find information about how and when to apply.

 Summer courses 2023

 Application deadline 15 March 2023